-The affordability assessment of the borrower is teshould be based on the borrower's current and conservatively assessed prospective future servicing capacity for all borrowings.
-In this context, assumed prospective future increases in the debt servicing ability of the borrower mustshould be credible and conservative.
+The affordability assessment of the borrower is to be based on the borrower's current and conservatively assessed prospective future servicing capacity for all borrowings.
+In this context, assumed prospective future increases in the debt servicing ability of the borrower must be credible and conservative.

-The main areas for banks to analyse in the context of a borrower affordability assessment, depending on the segment, are the following:
+The main areas for banks to analyse in the context of a borrower affordability assessment are the following:

 - regular/recurring income;

 - expenditure;

 - other assets;

 - other debt;

 - reasonable living expenses;

 - employment prospects;

 - property attractiveness/outlook;

+- willingness to repay (behaviour history) and cooperativeness.